anthony-marvin/Glacial-Tools/readme.txt

-Welcome to the Glacial Shortcodes readme!
+=== Glacial Shortcodes ===

-1. Using Shortcodes
-2. Codes and what they do!
+Contributors: Anthony Marvin
+Tags: shortcodes
+Requires at least: 4.0.0
+Tested up to: 4.8.0
+Stable Tag: 1.04

+Glacial Shortcodes is a small suite of tools designed to make client and project managers lives easier.

+== Description ==

+== Installation ==
+  Simply unzip the folder into the plugins space on your Wordpress Installation, then activate it through the options menu.

+== Frequently Asked Questions ==
-1. Using Shortcodes
+= Using Shortcodes
   The best way to use shortcodes is to type them like this [your shortcode].
 Glacial shortcodes are very simple and easy to use.
 To use them, simply type [g_*] and to finish using a glacial shortcode, type [/g_*], where the * are the particular code you want.
 Glacial Shortcodes are based on responsive, 12 section grid layouts, much like bootstrap and webflow are based on.
-1a.
-EX
+= EX
     [g_row][g_10]*content*[/g_10][g_2]*content*[/g_2][/g_row]

-2. Codes and what they do!
+= Codes and what they do!
 [g_row] - Defines a row.
 Translates to <div class="g-row">
 [g_12] - Defines a 12 wide section column.
 Takes up the full row.
 Translates to <div class="g-col g-col-12">
 [g_11] - Defines an 11 wide section column.
 Takes up 11/12 of a row.
 Translates to <div class="g-col g-col-11">